 - PassivHaus is an investment in your local economy

 Constructing a PassivHaus building requires skilled laborers who receive commensurate compensation.
 Workers with greater expertise are paid for a more valuable product.
 And these are of course local jobs that cannot be outsourced, helping to keep money in the community.
 The PA Clean Energy Jobs report shows more jobs are created with energy efficient construction than fossil fuel industries, which is of course where a building owner would be sending more money if they did not construct a passive house.

-Passive is the new black
+Passive is the New Black

-So successful is the PassivHaus standard that local governments are beginning to enforce the metrics as law.
-A province in Austria requires public buildings to be to PassivHaus Standard, including a courthouse and a jail, and Brussels, which had the least energy efficient buildings in Europe in 2003, has even adopted the principles as its building code for all new construction.
+So successful is the PassivHaus standard, that local governments are beginning to enforce the metrics as law.
+A province in Austria requires public buildings to be to PassivHaus Standard, including a courthouse and a jail.
+Brussels, which had the least energy efficient buildings in Europe in 2003, has even adopted the principles as its building code for all new construction.
 For Pittsburgh to meet the Paris Accords’ significant 2030 goals, the city must recalibrate how it evaluates the built environment.
 No longer can buildings merely function less poorly, reducing the inevitably negative impacts on our environment.
 Rather, PassivHaus asks us to see buildings as instruments of change, capable not only of providing more affordable accommodation, but also of creating a clean energy future.
-If you are a building professional interested in designing Passive, register for GBA’s 5-day certification course on September 18th through the 22nd.
+If you are a building professional interested in designing to PassiveHaus standards, register for GBA’s 5-day certification course on September 18th through the 22nd.
 To learn more about PassivHaus and its role in your life, visit passipedia.org